 Dr. Sprei has published and lectured nationally on topics such as the treatment of post traumatic stress disorder, clients who engage in self harm, adult incest survivors, borderline personality disorder, and dialectical behavior therapy.
-Dr. Sprei served on the Executive Board (called the Imps) of The Association for Women in Psychology and was given an Outstanding Community Service Award by The Maryland Psychological Association for her work with Rape and Incest Victims.
-She is a founding member of the Metro D.C.
-DBT Consortium.
-Dr. Sprei was one of the first psychologists in the U.S. to become certified as a Dialectical Behavior Therapists through the DBT National Certification and Accreditation Association.
+Dr. Sprei served on the Executive Board of The Association for Women in Psychology and was given an Outstanding Community Service Award by The Maryland Psychological Association for her work with Rape and Incest Victims.
+She is a founding member of both the Metro D.C.
+DBT Consortium and of DBTMetro.

 Dr. Judi Sprei's resume (as of 2014) is included below so that, if you are interested, you can learn a little more about her education, prior professional experience and about some of the numerous professional presentations she has provided for other mental health professionals.